Positions

 2005-2009 Vice President, Nomura International Plc.

 "Do Households Substitute Intertemporally?
-10 Structural Shocks That Suggest Not" (Latest pdf)
+10 Structural Shocks That Suggest Not" (Latest pdf, FEDS Working Paper)

 Abstract

-I combine microdata on the intertemporal marginal propensity to consume (iMPC) with 10 different structural macro shocks to identify the role of intertemporal substitution in consumption behavior.
-Although some of the shocks lead to large and persistent changes in real interest rates—which in many models would induce a large intertemporal substitution effect—I find no evidence that households shift the timing of their consumption in response to these interest rate changes.
-Indeed, the iMPC explains almost all the aggregate consumption response, leaving no role for intertemporal substitution.
+I combine microdata on the intertemporal marginal propensity to consume with 10 structural macro shocks to identify the role of intertemporal substitution in consumption behavior.
+Although some of the structural shocks that I examine lead to large and persistent changes in real interest rates—which in many models would induce a large intertemporal substitution effect—I find no evidence that households shift the timing of their consumption in response to these interest rate changes.
+Indeed, changes to the expected path of income explain almost all the aggregate consumption response, leaving no role for intertemporal substitution.

 Abstract